 Alex Elliott-Howery is the co-founder of what has become a thriving and boundary-breaking food community in inner Sydney.
 She runs the Cornersmith cafe in Annandale, and is renowned for her big heart and strong conscience when it comes to sustainably sourced food.

 Can you sum up your mission?
 To make cooking from scratch and reducing food waste a no brainer for busy city folk.
 We need to make better, more sustainable choices in the supermarkets and our kitchens and I want to help make that easy and stress free for people.

 What are you most proud of?
-Aside from my beautiful / ghastly teenagers, I’m very proud of Cornersmith.
-I don’t stop and look at what I’ve created enough but when I do I have a little smile.
+Aside from my beautiful teenagers, I’m very proud of Cornersmith.
+I don’t stop and look at what I’ve created enough, but when I do it gives me a little smile.

 Why is it important to celebrate International Women's Day?
 Because collective action makes change and there’s still so much to be done.
 The future needs awesome people not only to celebrate but to fight for equality, community and sustainability.

 Anyone who’s been lucky enough to attend a session hosted by Riahne will know that she’s a superstar.
 If you haven’t, this is your chance.
 Riahne is hosting two special Gin Sessions on 7 March, where she’ll be sharing her knowledge and pouring three Archie Rose gins for you to sip and savour while you’re there.